Authentication

 Security best practices

-- Use separate query keys for production and development
+- Use separate keys for production and development

 - Rotate keys periodically and immediately if compromised

-- Query keys grant access to all sub-accounts under the Prime Account — scope access at the application level if needed
+- Query keys grant access to all sub-accounts under your Prime Account — scope access at the application level if needed